freeCodeCamp/freeCodeCamp/docs/style-guide-for-guide-articles.md

 Don't use emojis or emoticons in the Guide. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
 Also, emojis can render differently on different systems.

-## Solutions
+## Curriculum Challenge Solutions

-In the solution which you propose for the guide, the full code should be given i.e. the seed code with the changes which have been made to achieve the desired result.
+When proposing a solution for curriculum challenge related article, the full code should be given.
+This includes all the original seed code plus any changes needed to pass the all the challenge's tests.

 ## Attributions